-Skyrise Greenery, encompassing rooftop and vertical greenery, plays an important part in contributing towards Singapore’s vision of a City in a Garden.
+Skyrise Greenery, encompassing rooftop and vertical greenery, plays an important part in contributing towards Singapore’s vision of a City in Nature.
 Due to limited land resources, skyrise greenery has increasingly become an integral component of sustainable urban development.
 Moving skywards helps to add a new dimension of integrating greenery into our urban environment.

 Within NParks, much effort has been put into the research and promotion of skyrise greenery through seminars, publications, awards, and the development of guidelines and incentives.